BC Post-Secondary System

 There are hundreds of private institutions across BC.
 These institutions range from small operations with a small number of programs to larger institutions with a variety of programs.
 Types of private institutions include degree granting, career training, theological, academic non-degree granting, and language schools.

 Not all private degree-granting institutions with authority to grant degrees in BC are part of the BC Transfer System.
-A full list of private and public institutions with authority from the Minister can be found here.
+See all private and public institutions with authority from the Minister.

 Private career training and language training institutions meeting prescribed minimum requirements are certified with the Private Training Institutions Branch (PTIB) of the BC Ministry of Advanced Education.